PetArmor has a rich line of products covering flea, skin & coat, and home care. Here’s our take on their solutions.

 Our second caution is that for nitenpyram to work, fleas need to ingest it.
 This means that they need to bite your cat and suck blood (unpleasant experience for her), thereby also ingesting the nitenpyram.

-Overall, we do not find this product to be an ideal option for a flea treatment.
+Overall, we do not find this flea control product to be an ideal option for a flea treatment.

 Advanced 2 Flea Treatment for Cats

-This topical treatment is indicated only for use against fleas; it won’t work on ticks.
+This topical flea treatment is indicated only for use against fleas; it won’t work on ticks.

 The active ingredients are imidacloprid – an insecticide that kills fleas in all life stages, and pyriproxyfen which acts on the growth of insects, preventing them from growing and reproducing.
 The use of imidacloprid is generally regarded as safe, though this is disputed by the environmental advocacy group NRDC.
 The use of pyriproxyfen is also considered safe, though research is limited.